tc-ca/pact-cfapc/PACT Technical Implementation Guide.md

 Using the <u>PACT Targeting Process Flow</u> as reference, this section details the various response codes the PACT system will transmit.

 Once a message is received by the PACT system, an initial data validation is performed to identify errors in the “7+1” data elements, if applicable.
 Errors could reflect a poorly formatted https request, authentication errors, server problems or improperly formatted submission data.
-Error codes can be found in the XFNM Message Responses, Preliminary Error Report (PER) Messages, and HTTP Response Codes sections.
+Error codes can be found in the <u>XFNM Message Responses</u>, <u>Preliminary Error Report (PER) Messages</u>, and <u>HTTP Response Codes</u> sections.

 When a message is received without errors, a “received” notification is sent as a reply to indicate that the “7+1” data elements were successfully received by Transport Canada.

 After submitting the mandatory data for evaluation, PACT conducts a risk assessment for each air waybill.
-If the air waybill data does not contain any risk indicators, PACT transmits a code which communicates the status of “Assessment Complete” to the participant.
+If the air waybill data does not contain any risk indicators, PACT transmits a code which communicates the status of “assessment complete” to the participant.

 In the case where the shipment data contains risk indicators, PACT could transmit codes to reflect an RFI, RFS or DNL.
 Implementation teams must ensure test scenarios include measures to handle codes in the chosen format type: